 Stout: The assembly has enjoyed visits from Gaius Goff and Robert Surgenor, both giving ministry on a Lord’s Day and several nights, which was appreciated.
 Young brethren have also had four nights of children’s meetings which were encouraging.
 On July 23, the assembly marked 90 years of testimony for which they are thankful to God, trusting Him for preservation until the Rapture.

-Madawaska: Murray McCandless and Dan Harvey continued into August with gospel meetings in a tent with encouragement and interest.
-They have been thankful for a number of visitors including one 25-year-old man who professed faith in Christ, and another young man who showed interest and brought, first his father, then his mother, and then a brother and his wife to hear the gospel.
-They also had two baptisms in which four were baptized.
+Madawaska: Murray McCandless continued into August with gospel meetings in a tent with encouragement and interest.
+There have been a number of visitors including one 25-year-old man who professed faith in Christ, and another young man who showed interest and brought, first his father, then his mother, and then a brother and his wife to hear the gospel.
+There have also been two baptisms in which four were baptized.

 Saugus: Gene Higgins was present for Vacation Bible School held the week of July 8.
 The theme was centered on our God; that He exists, He is Light, He is Love, He is Judge, and He is Faithful.
 A good number of children and some parents from the surrounding communities visited.
 The assembly is thankful to God for continuing interest on the part of some who have since attended the Sunday school and annual picnic.
 In the will of the Lord, John Stubbs is expected on October 7 for a week of ministry on the “Garments of the High Priest.”